ProjectIgnis/Distribution/README.md

 	* Update incorrect strings called in the Damage Step
 	* All the strings used in the client are now controlled by the `strings.conf` file, being editable, which allows translations for all these elements.

-* Added support for translation for system strings.
+* Added support for translations.
 	* inside the `config/languages` folder, add a folder for your language and add a `strings.conf` file there, with the strings translated to your desired language.
-	* Credits for the current translations:
-		french: Hel
-		italian: edo9300
-		portuguese: Naim
-		spanish: Dyxel and Icematoro
-		thai: Tungnon
+	* Check each strings.conf file for translation credits
+	* cards.cdb in each of these folders will also be loaded to replace card text in that locale

 * Added support for TCG Speed Duel Skills
 	* To use a Skill during a duel, add it to the deck first.